mohsen-raoufi/LARS/README.md

 ### Citation

-If you use or adapt LARS or ARK in order to generate experimental results, please cite the following paper in any resulting publications:
+If you use or adapt LARS in order to generate experimental results, please cite the following paper in any resulting publications:

 [1] Reina A., Cope A.J., Nikolaidis E., Marshall J.A.R., Sabo C. (2017) ARK: Augmented reality for Kilobots. *IEEE Robotics and Automation Letters* **2, 1755-1761**.